 One Leg Stand Field Sobriety Test

-The one leg stand requires the tested person to be place into the instructional position.
+The one leg stand requires the tested person to be placed into the instructional position.
 They are told to stand with their feet together side by side, to keep the arms to the side of their body, and to remain in that position and not to begin the test until told to start.

 The tested person is then asked if they understand up to this point.
 NHTSA says, “In the instructions stage, the subject must stand with their feet together keep arms at sides and listen to the instructions.
 This divides the subject’s attention between a balancing task (Maintaining a stance) and an information processing task (Listening and remembering instructions).